-Read aloud the directions centering on Galatians 5:22-23.
+Read aloud the activity directions centering on Galatians 5:22-23.

-- Have the candidates work in pairs to read and discuss Catechism paragraph 1832. - Review the definition of Fruits of the Holy Spirit on page 39, then have members of the group think about people who exemplify these qualities and discuss them with partners.
-Encourage the candidates to consider people they encounter in their daily lives as well as holy people they have read or heard about. - Call on volunteers from each pair to share an example or two of the people they discussed.
+- Have the class work in pairs to read and discuss Catechism paragraph 1832. - Review the definition of Fruits of the Holy Spirit on page 39, then have the students think about people who exemplify these qualities and discuss them with partners.
+Encourage the students to consider people they encounter in their daily lives as well as holy people they have read or heard about. - Call on volunteers from each pair to share an example or two of the people they discussed.

-The Effects of the Sacrament of Confirmation
+The Effects of Confirmation